-Many people believe the IRS will consider the CARES Act stimulus checks as an addition to their gross income, which means they will owe more taxes or have their tax refund reduced.
+The federal government sent CARES Act stimulus checks to Americans in April 2020, December 2020, January 2021 and March 2021.
+The last two payments fell in the 2021 tax year, the return you'll file in 2022.
+Many people believe that the IRS will consider the checks as an addition to gross income, which means they'll owe more taxes or have their tax refund reduced.
 Neither of these assumptions is true.

 Let’s clear up several questions and misconceptions about the coronavirus stimulus payment.